Michael F. MacKay, JD, CPA, MSIA, is a retired healthcare

 variety of programs.

-In addition to his responsibilities at SOAR, John is currently the President of the
+In addition to his responsibilities at SOAR, Willson is currently the president of the

-Learning Disabilities Association (LDA) of North Carolina.
+Learning Disabilities Association of North Carolina.
 He is also been active with CHADD as a

 local board member for his chapter.
 At the CHADD national level, he is on the strategic direction